mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 I do not think that I got a good lawyer.

 I had to call several lawyers before I was able to find one who would take on the case.
-One of the lawyers who called me back couldn't take the case, but he provided me with some basic information.
+One of the lawyers who called me back but couldn't take the case was kind enough to provide me with some basic information.
 He said that he thought I had a good case under the Washington state consumer protection law.
 He said that the dealership's failure to thoroughly inspect the car before selling it and claiming it had not been in an accident could be considered an unlawful "deceptive act" under
 [RCW 19.86.020](http://apps.leg.wa.gov/rcw/default.aspx?cite=19.86.020).
 He also pointed out that the Consumer Protection Act allows for triple damages